AjayKumar-Siliveri/AjayKumar-Siliveri/README.md

 ### Hi there 👋, my name is Ajay Kumar Siliveri
-#### I am a software engineer.
+#### I am a sr software engineer.
 I love programming, reading, writing and speaking.

-As a software engineer, I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.
+As a sr software engineer, I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.

 That's why I like to make things that make a difference.